 Pietra Dura is a marble with inlay work of semi-precious stones in floral patterns.
 You will find products like marble tabletops and wine glasses made with this work.

 Intricately carved marble products such as statues of deities, elephants, are also great souvenirs to take home.
 Marble ware will be expensive, based on the size of the products you buy.
+You can find a huge collection of marble ware in India.

 Bamboo handicrafts